 Food workers in Iowa are not required to have a food handlers license.
-Iowa food service establishments.

 However, restaurants must have at least one employee with a food protection manager certification.
-This employee should be a manager, supervisor, or other “Person in Charge” at the establishment.
+This employee should be a manager, supervisor or other “Person in Charge” at the establishment.
 Managers can get this certification by passing an exam from an accredited food handler safety training program.

 This person must complete a course from an ANSI-approved program (such as the ServSafe food handler course).
 They’re expected to pass on the knowledge from the food safety curriculum to other employees.
-You must also purchase a state certificate with a gold seal and post it at the business location.
+Employers must also purchase a state certificate with a gold seal and post it at the business location.

 Maryland’s food code doesn’t require all food service employees to have food handlers permits.
 The state encourages individuals to contact their local health department’s food program to find out whether a certified food manager must be on site.

 For instance, in Montgomery County, food service facilities must have at least one certified food service manager.
 They must take an online or in-person course.
-After passing an in-person exam, they need to get a photo identification card from the county’s Health and Human Services Department.
+After passing an exam, they need to get a photo identification card from the county’s Health and Human Services Department.